ADSC-Cloud/Waterwheel/docs/README.md

 Waterwheel is a distributed append-only store designed for high-throughput data ingestion and real-time temporal range queries.
 Waterwheel supports over 1 million insertions per seconds and millisecond queries simultaneously.

 ### Data & Query Model
 Data tuples continuouly arrive at the system.

-Each tuple consists of a key, a timestamp and a payload.
-A payload is a collection of primitives and/or user-defined objects.
+A tuple consists of
+- An indexing key;
+- A timstamp;
+- Any number of attributes;

 We assume the timestamps of the tuples are roughly in increasing order.

 A user query contains:
 - A key range constraint (e.g.,100 < key < 250)